UnivLille-Meta/Miage-C3P/groups/group14/report-week12.md

 Je pense implementer une factory method :
 > matrixSize: size
   avec size qui sera la valeur de height et width
+>
+# Lan
+Miner: Count the number of selection + number of mines on the board.
+Research about the MVC architecture on the actual design first.